Corporate Governance

 Outside directors

-• A compensation scheme appropriate for the role and responsibility for supervising the management of the Company from an independent and objective standpoint
+• A compensation scheme appropriate for the role and responsibility for supervising the Company’s management from an independent and objective standpoint, and providing advice on management with an awareness of enhancing medium- to long-term corporate value

 2.Composition and levels of compensation